Stuycs-K/final-project-10-lin-eric-xue-richie/notes.md

    W[4i + 2] = W[4i] xor W[4(i-1) + 2]
    W[4i + 1] = W[4i] xor W[4(i-1) + 3]
 continue until all round keys are generated

+For each new word index:
+  if i is a multiple of 8
+    rotate previous word
+    apply subbytes
+    xor the first byte with the rcon value if i is a mutple of 4 subbytes else
+    xor with 8 words earlier